Serbian hip-hop: North America

-In the late 1990s many Serbs emigrated to Canada and the United States.
-Being influenced by the hip hop scene back home, and the one in their new home, some started to create their own music.
+In the late 1990s, many Serbs emigrated to Canada and the United States.
+Being influenced by the hip-hop scene back home, and the one in their new home, some started to create their own music.

 Western Europe

 There are many established Serbian rappers hailing from the Serb communities in Austria, Germany, and Sweden.
 One of the most famous, Toni der Assi, hails from Munich and often raps in the Serbian language and about topics concerning Serbian politics and society.
-In Vienna, "Ortaks", a rap group made up of Serbian youths, has grown in popularity within the German hip hop scene, playing shows in Vienna and Zurich, Switzerland.
+In Vienna, "Ortaks", a rap group made up of Serbian youths, has grown in popularity within the German hip-hop scene, playing shows in Vienna and Zurich, Switzerland.
 The group is characterized by its incorporation of Serbian slang in their songs, and an anti-NATO political stance.

 Media

-Serbian hip hop spread very well among the media thanks to artists that were and still are active in Serbia.
-At one point there was at least one radio show every day and 3 TV shows per week.
+Serbian hip-hop spread very well among the media thanks to artists who were and still are active in Serbia.
+At one point, there was at least one radio show every day and 3 TV shows per week.

 One of the most famous radio stations that had the most hip-hop shows was Radio 107.9 S.K.C.
 (Student Cultural Center).
 This same radio station helped boost many artists’ careers.
 Radio SKC was shut down in 2006.
 All the hosts worked for free, and each show had its formula.

 Radio SKC 107.9

-Radio SKC was an urban radio station and the home for the major radio hip-hop shows.
+Radio SKC was an urban radio station and the home of the major radio hip-hop shows.
 Radio SKC was a very small two-floor house.
-Some rooms was used for studio for people like: Marko Nastić, Bad Copy and Shazalakazoo.
+Some rooms were used for a studio for people like Marko Nastić, Bad Copy, and Shazalakazoo.

 Sindikalni Termin, Sunday 21:00–23:00 Radio SKC 107.9

-Over the years this show has changed its formula.
+Over the years, this show has changed its formula.
 In the beginning, all the Beogradski Sindikat members used to host it (9 members).

-Their approach was to joke around in the beginning with made up scenarios with their call up listeners but after the first year the formula changed.
+Their approach was to joke around in the beginning with made-up scenarios with their call-up listeners, but after the first year, the formula changed.

-In the 2nd year only Škabo hosted it.
-In the 3rd year Edesi members hosted it since Škabo had to do army time for 1 year.
+In the 2nd year, only Škabo hosted it.
+In the 3rd year, Edesi members hosted it since Škabo had to do army time for 1 year.

-In the last year it was Škabo again but with a lower rating since the show was not like it was when it started.
-Sindikalni Termin most known to play demo and have demo artist as guests.
+In the last year, it was Škabo again, but with a lower rating since the show was not like it was when it started.
+Sindikalni Termin is most known for playing demos and having demo artists as guests.